CarolinaPB/nanopore-assembly/README.md

 ## ABOUT
 This is a pipeline that uses `Flye` to create a nanopore assembly.
 It also does variant calling with long and short reads.
 The pipeline starts by using `porechop` to trim the adaptors, then it uses `Flye` to create the assembly.
 After that, `ntLink-arks` from `Lonstitch` is used to scaffold the assembly using the nanopore reads.
-The scaffolded assembly is polished with `polca`. `Polca` also does variant calling with the short reads, while `longshot` does variant calling with the nanopore reads.
-To run `longshot`, first the long reads are aligned to the assembly with `minimap2`.
+The scaffolded assembly is polished with `polca`. `Bwa-mem2` is used to map the short reads to the assembly and `Freebayes` to do variant calling using these reads. `Minimap2` is used to map the long reads to the assembly, and `longshot` for variant calling using these.
 In the end, in addition to your assembly and variant calling results, you'll also get assembly statistics and busco scores before and after the polishing.

 #### Tools used: